7 Steps to Build a Website – Easy Steps to Create Your Own

 What Are The 5 Steps to Build A Website?

-If you’re interested in building a website, I’ve come up with five simple steps to help you get there.
+If you’re interested in building a website, I’ve come up with seven simple steps to help you get there.
 When you boil it down to an easy blueprint, the process becomes far less intimidating.

 You need web hosting before you can build a website.
 Many shared hosting services, such as Bluehost and HostGator, are extremely easy to use and make learning the steps to build a website a breeze.

+Yes.
 You can host your website for free if you choose a service like Blogger or WordPress.com.
 These sites let you build a website on top of their websites.
 In other words, you don’t get your own domain name.
 It looks like this:

 mywebsite.blogspot.com or mywebsite.wordpress.com.